Trophy

 Lighting/video design: Jason Gareth James

-Creative producer (TAS): Clare Spillman
+Creative producer/community engagement (TAS): Clare Spillman

-Creative producer (WA): Libby Klysz
+Creative producer/community engagement (WA): Libby Klysz

 Reviews: